trickys-dev/docs-website/docs/discord/verified.md

 There are a few ways to check to see if you are Verified.

 - Via Website, go to My Account and check if you have discord connected.
 If you have Discord connected then you will be verified.
 - Via Discord 1, go to <span class="discord-text">🤖︱bot-commands</span> and use the `/account` command.
-If the bot replies with account account info then you are verified.
+If the bot replies with account info then you are verified.
 - Via Discord 2, look at your roles if you have the Verified role then you are verified.

 ## Manual Approval